The Nest

 What to Do if Your Inspector Uncovers Damages or Costly Repairs

-If repairs like a leaky roof, plumbing, or electrical wiring issues need to be made, you should ask the seller to repair them before closing.
-Or you can ask for a credit that can be applied against the purchase price.
+If repairs, such as a leaky roof, plumbing, or electrical wiring issues, need to be made, you should ask the seller to repair them before closing.
+Alternatively, you can request a credit that can be applied to the purchase price.
 If the seller balks at either, you can walk away from purchasing a townhouse if your contract stipulates that you’re entitled to a way out.

 The two most costly repairs you must consider are the roof and the townhouse’s façade.